Note: This article has been updated to recognize the working group’s new title as the Intersectional Equity Working Group.

 For Lichtman, one way to be an ally to other women and people of color is to be conscious of disparities.

 “In whatever spaces that you inhabit, there are inequities, so the first thing is just noticing that and understanding the spaces that you’re occupying and how the default settings within those spaces are advantageous to certain groups,” Lichtman said.

-Ultimately, Lichtman would like to see the work that the Racial Equity Working Group is doing leave a lasting legacy on the league.
+Ultimately, Lichtman would like to see the work that the Intersectional Equity Working Group is doing leave a lasting legacy on the league.

 “Often when you work hard and get to the top of the mountain you celebrate, and to me you get to the top of the mountain, turn around and help the next person out,” Lichtman said.
 “Part of that is recognizing that not everybody has the same path up the mountain like I did so how can I make it easier and how can I take away some of the barriers that other people are facing.”

 Cat Osterman throws first no-hitter in Athletes Unlimited Softball history

 Warren secures Week 1 Captain spot in team's 7-4 victory over Team Show